 Beginning FY 2018, the variables VERFLG31, VERFLG42, and VERFLGyy were constructed to indicate the round in which comprehensive health insurance coverage was first reported through the verification series of questions collected in the loop that starts at HX210 (HXLoop 40).
 These values will be carried through to subsequent rounds (e.g., from VERFLG31 to VERFLG42) if the coverage initially added through the verification loop continues, and no other comprehensive source of coverage is reported for that person outside of the verification loop.
 If previously reported coverage through the verification series ends and, in a future round, new comprehensive coverage is reported through the verification loop, then the VERFLG31/42/yy variable will reflect the corresponding round of the newly reported coverage.
 The VERFLG variables were set to '95' to indicate that: 1) coverage was reported outside verification; 2) the person did not have coverage; or 3) the person would have been assigned edited coverage even though they may have reported coverage in the verification loop.
 As an example of the latter, a person who is age 65 or older and reports Medicare coverage through verification but also reports receipt of social security would have MCAREX set to '1' because of the report of social security so the report of coverage in the verification module would not have changed their coverage status in the MEPS.
+In FY 2019, the construction of the VERFLG variables was modified such that all persons ages 65 and older who gained edited Medicare through the Medicare coverage of their spouse also have a value of 95 in the verification variables, provided that the coverage of the spouse was added outside of the verification series.

-In addition to the new verification module, other changes were made to the health insurance questions that may affect the continuity of estimates.
+In addition to the new verification module, other changes were made beginning FY 2018 to the health insurance questions that may affect the continuity of estimates.
 These changes include modifications to the Medicaid/SCHIP, and TRICARE/CHAMPVA questions to ask if each person in the household is covered using the person's name in the question text (e.g. "Was Person 1 covered?"
 "What about Person 2?" etc.).
 Additionally, in Rounds 2 and 3, respondents are now required to answer "Yes" or "No" for each person individually when reviewing coverage from a previous round for these insurance sources.
 Changes to the Medicare Round 1 series were also made to probe separately for persons in the RU who were 65 years of age or older versus RU members who were under 65 years of age.
 Similar to the Medicaid and TRICARE series, Medicare coverage questions were asked for each RU member who was at least 65 years old.